Baker Heart and Diabetes Institute: History

+History

 The Baker Medical Research Institute was the creation of Dr. John F. Mackeddie, a clinical doctor and researcher, who had the idea of improving the laboratory facilities at The Alfred Hospital to keep up with advances in research.
 Mackeddie persuaded his friend, the photography industry pioneer and philanthropist Thomas Baker and his wife, Alice and sister-in-law, Eleanor Shaw, to assume financial responsibility.
 They decided the Institute should not only provide a better laboratory service for the hospital but should also have facilities for medical research.

 In 1926, prior to appointing its first director, the Baker Institute hired Australian bacteriologist and biochemist Phyllis Ashworth as its first biochemist and electrocardiographer.
 Ashworth worked with the Institute's newly acquired Cambridge electrocardiograph, alongside her research into eclampsia.

 Dr. William J. Penfold, who was internationally renowned in bacteriology and preventative medicine and was prominent in establishing the Australian Medical Research Council, was the first director of the Baker from 1926 until 1938.
 He was followed by Dr. Arthur B. Corkill, who first came to the Institute as a biochemist.
 Corkill described the methods of diagnosis and treatment of diabetes mellitus at The Alfred Hospital in 1927.
 Twenty years later, in 1947, a young biochemist called Joe Bornstein was introduced to Corkill.
 Their work together resulted in the discovery of the two forms of diabetes—insulin dependent diabetes mellitus (IDDM) and non-insulin dependent diabetes mellitus (NIDDM).
 This discovery in 1949 "... literally changed the concepts, research and treatment of diabetes".

 From 1949 until 1974, Dr. Thomas E. Lowe was the institute's director.
 With a team of notable investigators, Lowe developed the Baker into a major research organisation with world-class facilities.
 The team included: